Paula Svonkin Creative Arts Fund

 Thanks to initial generous donations in her name by her sister, Pam Dubin, her children, Bob and his wife Daani-Ruth, Craig (PAMLA Executive Director), Scott, and Jeanine, and family friends including Martin Kevorkian, David Boyd, Cynthia and Kenneth Kuhn, Imke Meyer and Heidi Schlipphacke, Melissa Axelrod, Dorothy E. Tanaka, Jeremiah Axelrod and Lil Delcampo, John Ganim, Andrew Howe, Vernon and Winona Howe, Amy Robbins, Sandra Doe, Charles Hatfield, Sonia Christensen and Russell McDermott, Paula Svonkin’s legacy of support for literature, culture, and the arts will continue with the Paula Svonkin Creative Arts Award.

 Writers and creative artists who wish to apply for the Paula Svonkin Creative Arts Award may do so at pamla.ballastacademic.com now!
-Click on the Scholarship button on the top of the page, and submit your artistic work today!
+Click on the Scholarship button on the top of the page, and submit your application including your artistic work today!